X

 farmers

-Their wives might be in at the general store "making a trade."
-By
+Their wives might be in the shops "making a trade" for a bonnet or for

 Frank's time there was even a corner drug store with